atapas/react-package-publisher/README.md

 # react-package-publisher

-`react-package-publisher` is a toolkit to help reactjs developers to build, test and publish a react component to the [Node Package Magaer(npm)](https://www.npmjs.com/).
+`react-package-publisher` is a toolkit for reactjs developers to build, test and publish a react component to the [Node Package Magaer(npm)](https://www.npmjs.com/).
 This project contains important commands in a script file to build, test and publish a package.

 # Usage